 Despite Archives -

-Do you think the growing number of crypto funds indicates optimistic expectations about the future of the crypto industry?
+What are your expectations about the future of salary payments in cryptocurrency?
 Share your thoughts on the subject in the comments section below.

 Make sure you do not miss any important Bitcoin-related news!
 Follow our news feed any which way you prefer; via Twitter, Facebook, Telegram, RSS or email (scroll down to the bottom of this page to subscribe).
 We’ve got daily, weekly and quarterly summaries in newsletter form.
 Bitcoin never sleeps.
 Neither do we.